ergest/sql_patterns/Book/chap2.md

 In our case we only need to aggregate up to the day level, so we remove the time components by using `CAST(AS DATE)`

 ### Pattern 3: Pivoting Data
-Pivoting is another form of granularity manipulation where you change the shape of aggregated data by "pivoting" rows into columns.
+Pivoting is another form of granularity manipulation where you change the shape of aggregated data by turning rows into columns or vice versa.
 Let's look at the above example and try to pivot the activity type into separate columns for `created` and `edited`

-Note that the counts here don't make sense since we already know that there are 3 different `post_history_type_id` for creation and editing.
-This is simply shown for demonstration purposes.

-This is the query will take the above output and turn it into:
+This query will take the above output and turn it into one row per :
 ```sql
 --listing 2.4
 SELECT